smashedtoatoms/emacs.d/README.md

 If you're using a language for a language where emacs lsp handles the installation, you will have to choose the language server you want to install.
 Typescript will require you to install two, one for the language, and one for the linter.
 The rest should work with the defaults.
-These are the ones I use:
+It will ask you to install a language server the first time you edit a file with a candidate for all languages that this config supports other than Go and Zig.
+These are the ones I
+use:

 - `ts-ls` # Typescript/Javascript
 - `eslint` # Eslint for Typescript/Javascript